-In the course of business operations and in dealing with local government, local suppliers, and partners, the Company is exposed to various risks including corruption.
+During business operations and in dealing with local government, local suppliers, and partners, the Company is exposed to various risks including corruption.
 Policies and internal processes are in place to manage such risks.
 The Company maintains standards of procurement that undergo rigorous scrutiny and a zero-tolerance policy for all forms of unethical practices.